javascript-tutorial/en.javascript.info/1-js/02-first-steps/05-types/article.md

 alert(x); // "undefined"
 ```

-...But it's not recommended to do that.
-Normally, we use `null` to write an "empty" or an "unknown" value into the variable, and `undefined` is only used for checks, to see if the variable is assigned or similar.
+...But we don't recommend doing that.
+Normally, we use `null` to assign an "empty" or "unknown" value to a variable, and we use `undefined` for checks like seeing if a variable has been assigned.

 ## Objects and Symbols

 The `object` type is special.

-All other types are called "primitive", because their values can contain only a single thing (be it a string or a number or whatever).
+All other types are called "primitive" because their values can contain only a single thing (be it a string or a number or whatever).
 In contrast, objects are used to store collections of data and more complex entities.
-We'll deal with them later in the chapter <info:object> after we know enough about primitives.
+We'll deal with them later in the chapter <info:object> after we learn more about primitives.

 The `symbol` type is used to create unique identifiers for objects.
-We have to mention it here for completeness, but it's better to study them after objects.
+We have to mention it here for completeness, but it's better to study this type after objects.

 ## The typeof operator [#type-typeof]

 The `typeof` operator returns the type of the argument.
-It's useful when we want to process values of different types differently, or just want to make a quick check.
+It's useful when we want to process values of different types differently or just want to do a quick check.

 It supports two forms of syntax:

 1. As an operator: `typeof x`.
-2. Function style: `typeof(x)`.
+2. As a function: `typeof(x)`.

-In other words, it works both with parentheses or without them.
+In other words, it works with parentheses or without them.
 The result is the same.

 The call to `typeof x` returns a string with the type name: